LuxAter/estl/README.md

 the values being a `estl::Variable` holding the data value.
 More information can be found on the documentation for _ArgParse_.

+### Format ###

+The *Format* file is used for formatting string.
+The syntax of the format string follows the formatting style found in Python's format function.
+The formatted arguments will first attempts a member funciton called `format`, then will attempt `printf` formatting, then will resort to `ostream` formatting.
+All of the formatted strings are collected and returned as one string matching the defined specifier.

 ### Matrix ###

 The *Matrix* file is primarily to provide a mathematical matrix object.
 Using